 The obstacle that keeps millions of car-buyers from making the switch to plug-in vehicles is not the price, nor performance, nor the availability of an EV that meets their needs.
 It’s the lack of convenient access to charging stations.

 Before consumers will adopt electric vehicles in greater numbers, they will need ready access to charging infrastructure so they can charge their cars when and where they please.

 PSE&G wants to help remedy that concern by investing in a universal electric vehicle charging infrastructure.
 And as part of its Clean Energy Future filing, the utility has proposed spending $364 million to help deploy nearly 40,000 EV chargers that would serve a wide range of customers.

 The proposal would avoid 16 million tons of carbon dioxide emissions through 2035, helping the state achieve its emission reduction goals while creating approximately 700 jobs per year.

 By curbing emissions from traditional gas combustion engines, EVs are good for the climate and for public health.
 And by reducing dependence on foreign fuel supplies, electric vehicles provide a boost to the U.S. economy.

-The company also partnered with EVgo to install public EV charging stations at select rest stops along the New Jersey Turnpike and Garden State Parkway.
+PSE&G already boasts the state’s largest network of workplace charging stations and has partnered with EVgo to install public EV charging stations at several rest stops along the New Jersey Turnpike and Garden State Parkway.